Tuesday, September 22, 2020

 Let's Vote

-Voting is a fundamental right that all Americans are entitled to, one that may hang in the balance in a year marked by change.
+Voting is a fundamental right that all Americans are entitled to, one that may hang in the balance in a year marked by historic change.

 Whether under assault or denied to any group in our society, the right to vote must be protected by every American willing to fight with all they have to keep it around for future generations.

-Most of the current attacks on voting are related to the gutting of the 1965 Voting Rights Act.
+The current attacks on voting are related to the gutting of the 1965 Voting Rights Act.
 In Holder v.
 Shelby (2013), the Supreme Court removed a key provision that required states with a history of voter suppression to obtain approval from the U.S. Department of Justice before making any changes to "their voting laws or practices."
 In the wake of Obama's two decisive victories and shifting demographics, Conservatives rushed to get their argument before the high court that such protections were no longer needed, with startling consequences.
 The states seeking the change fell under Federal guidelines.
 A bill to restore the historic measure to its original glory, which has passed the House, currently sits on Senate Majority Leader Mitch McConnell's desk.

 In addition to Gerrymandering, many Southern States introduced the Runoff Primary system in the 1960s to curtail black and Republican voting.
 It mandates that if no candidate receives a majority of the votes or 50.1 percent, a second election will be held between the two top vote-getters.
 The theory was that if blacks or Republicans were to vote in a bloc, giving their candidate the most votes in a crowded field, it could give Democrats and Segregationists, who made up a majority of the electorate, a chance to mobilize against the minority opponent.